The Tatami Room

 “We are always trying to offer more healthy options for our clients, and have come to the decision that one day a week without meat or fish is the healthiest option we can offer.” – Jason Rowles

-Jason Rowles is the owner of The Tatami Room, a sushi and ramen restaurant in the heart of Barcelona, opened in 2010.
-Following a hugely successful vegetarian/vegan ramen day in July 2016, clients requested more similar events.
-The Tatami Room will therefore hold a one-off Meat Free Monday in September, with the plan to go meat free every Monday following this.
+Jason Rowles and Hugo Lonsdale are the owners of The Tatami Room, a sushi and ramen restaurant in the heart of Barcelona, opened in 2010.
+Following a hugely successful vegetarian/vegan ramen day in July 2016, clients requested more similar events and the restaurant is now meat free every Monday.

 “Meat Free Monday is the most brilliant excuse to focus on the incredible variety of veggies out there – the flavours, textures and wonderful dishes you can create are beyond belief.
 So here’s to Meat Free Monday and frankly, meat free Wednesdays too.”

 Jamie Oliver, MBE, is a British chef, restaurateur and media personality, known for his food-focused television shows, cookbooks and more.

 “To change a culture you need to start at a young age.
 We now have children aged one to five adopting Meat Free Monday across our nurseries, so it will be completely normal to the next generation.
 It is also a great excuse to eat more vegetables and introduce new flavours to our children.” – Mark Webster

 Mark Webster is the Catering Manager at Just Childcare, a family of day nurseries, with over 30 locations across the North of England.
 Putting children and their health at the heart of everything they do, Just Childcare introduced Meat Free Monday to their nursery menus in October 2015 to ensure their children grow up healthily and learn to preserve the environment.